FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

 -------------------

 Configuration of jobs should be specified in a benchmark testsuite whose file name ends with "\*benchmark.json".
-For testsuite example, please refer `here <../../examples/benchmark_quality>`_.
+For benchmark testsuite example, please refer `here <../../examples/benchmark_quality>`_.

 A benchmark testsuite includes the following elements:

 - data: list of local data to be uploaded before running FATE jobs

-  - file: path to original data file to be uploaded, should be relative to testsuite or to FATE base
+  - file: path to original data file to be uploaded, should be relative to testsuite or absolute path
   - head: whether file includes header
   - partition: number of partition for data storage
   - table_name: table name in storage